Couples Therapy

 Issues of domestic labor continue to be a central issue with many of the couples I counsel, and in therapy we can work on strategies and create new agreements that serve the realities and values of each couple.

-In our first sessions, I take time to deeply understand your story as individuals and as a partnership.
+In our first sessions, I take time to deeply understand your story both as individuals and as a partnership.
 I pay close attention to each partner’s narrative, relational roles, communication patterns, and body language.
-I also explore culture, trauma history, emotional blueprints, and what has felt most challenging.
-When helpful, I offer one-on-one breakout sessions to build trust and deepen insight into each person’s experience.
+We also explore culture, trauma history, emotional blueprints, and what has felt most challenging in your relationship.
+When helpful, I may offer one-on-one breakout sessions to build trust and deepen insight into each person’s experience.

-Together, we explore both primary and secondary emotions, how they feel in the body, what they signal, and the core beliefs tied to them.
-As an attachment-based therapist, I often explore how each partner learned (or didn’t learn) to receive comfort, express emotion, and build emotional safety early in life.
-We also consider how culture, religion, ethnicity, gender, generation, and lived experience shape emotional development.
-These reflections help us understand the deeper emotional dynamics at play and how they might be showing up in your current relationship patterns.
+Together, we explore both primary and secondary emotions how they show up in the body, what they signal, and the core beliefs connected to them.
+As an attachment-based therapist, I help you understand how early experiences shaped your ability to receive comfort, express emotions, and feel safe in connection.
+We also consider how identity, culture, and lived experiences influence emotional patterns.
+This process helps uncover the deeper dynamics driving conflict and disconnection in your relationship.

-During sessions, I invite partners to share their emotional experiences with each other in real time when it feels safe enough to do so.
-These moments, known as enactments, allow couples to practice new ways of connecting, listening, and being emotionally vulnerable together in session.
-We process these interactions slowly, with care, helping to soften protective parts and build new patterns of trust and responsiveness.
+During sessions, I gently guide partners to share their emotional experiences with each other in real time, when it feels safe to do so.
+These moments often called enactments create opportunities to practice new ways of connecting, listening, and responding with vulnerability.
+We move slowly and intentionally, helping soften protective patterns and build new experiences of trust, safety, and emotional responsiveness.

 Common Questions About Couples Therapy